 I am still in the early stages of my research.
 Can I still apply?

 Yes.
-You do not need to have already completed your research to be considered.
-Many students who present are still in process.
-It is perfectly acceptable to share what your findings or anticipated conclusions are up to the date of the Symposium.
+You do not need to have completed your research to be considered.
+Many students present research that is ongoing.
+It is perfectly acceptable to share preliminary results or anticipated findings at the Symposium.

 Can I present two or more research projects at the Symposium?